-- Opt-in to receive your advance if eligible.
-Meet all terms and conditions for your financial aid.
+- You must meet all terms and conditions for your financial aid.

 - If you receive a book advance and are later found ineligible, you are responsible for returning the funds back to your school.